MaastrichtU-IDS/translator-openpredict/README.md

 * the code for the OpenPredict API endpoints in  `src/trapi/` defines:
   *  a TRAPI endpoint returning predictions for the loaded models

-The data used by the models in this repository is versionned using `dvc` in the `data/` folder, and stored **on DagsHub at https://dagshub.com/vemonet/translator-openpredict**
+The data used by the models in this repository is downloaded into the `data/` folder, and stored **on HuggingFace at https://huggingface.co/datasets/um-ids/translator-openpredict**

 ### Deploy the OpenPredict API locally